 Downloadable backups are available in the MyKinsta dashboard.
 You can find this under the “Backups” tab on your individual sites.
 Alongside the daily, hourly, manual, and system generated backups, there is a new option called “Download.”

 Click on “Create Backup Now.”
 Creating the backup may take several minutes depending on the size of your site.
-You will get an email as soon as the backup is ready for you to download.
+Once it’s ready, you will get a message via the MyKinsta dashboard and also an email with a download link.

 The backup is a .zip file.
 It contains all of your website’s files and a